sphinx-doc/sphinx/Doc-26/c-api/init.rst

 .. cfunction:: char* Py_GetExecPrefix()

-   Return the *exec-prefix* for installed platform-*de*pendent files.
+   Return the *exec-prefix* for installed platform-*dependent* files.
 This is derived through a number of complicated rules from the program name set with :cfunc:`Py_SetProgramName` and some environment variables; for example, if the program name is ``'/usr/local/bin/python'``, the exec-prefix is